 She is always on the quest for new knowledge, skills, and perspective in the name of advancing positive and successful dog training techniques.
 Jennifer focuses just as much on the people side of the relationship as on the animal side, always looking to strengthen the amazing bond between the species.

-Jennifer is the Northwest Regional Director for PAWS Training Centers and lives in Seattle, Washington.
+Jennifer is the Director of Training for PAWS Training Centers and lives in Seattle, Washington.
 She specializes in service dog training, obedience, and positive, non-aversive approaches to behavioral modification.
 She has multiple training credentials including: CPDT-KA (Certified Professional Dog Trainer, Knowledge Assessed), KPA-CTP (Karen Pryor Certified Training Partner), Certified Diabetic Alert Dog Trainer, AKC Canine Good Citizen Evaluator, and is a Professional Member of the Association of Pet Dog Trainers.
 In addition to Jennifer’s work with PAWS Training Centers, she is a co-founder of Atlas Assistance Dogs– a nonprofit organization working towards teaching and certifying service dog trainers and providing funding for training non-specified disability groups with privately owned dogs.